Danila-Bain/typst-theorems/docs/manual.typ

 == Custom environments

-All default environments of `theofig` are defined as `with`-specializations of a function `theofig.theofig`, which can be used to create custom environments.
+All default environments of `theofig` package are defined as `.with()`-specializations of a function #fn[theofig], which can also be used to create custom environments.

 #code-example-row(```typ
 #let joke = theofig.with(supplement: "Joke")